-- elect a lump sum distribution, which he or she may direct as a rollover into his or her own traditional IRA, Roth IRA or employer's TAX-QUALIFIED PLAN, at any time up until April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2. - elect INSTALLMENT distributions over a period of years not to exceed your spouse's life expectancy, beginning no later than April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2. - elect a lump sum distribution, which he or she may direct as a rollover into his or her own traditional IRA, Roth IRA or employer's tax-qualified plan, on a percentage of the account balance and installment distributions on the remainder, subject to the time frames above.
+- elect a lump sum distribution, which he or she may direct as a rollover into his or her own traditional IRA, Roth IRA or employer's TAX-QUALIFIED PLAN, at any time up until April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 72 (if you were born after June 30, 1949) or age 701/2 (if you were born before July 1, 1949). - elect INSTALLMENT distributions over a period of years not to exceed your spouse's life expectancy, beginning no later than April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 72 (if you were born after June 30, 1949) or age 701/2 (if you were born before July 1, 1949). - elect a lump sum distribution, which he or she may direct as a rollover into his or her own traditional IRA, Roth IRA or employer's tax-qualified plan, on a percentage of the account balance and installment distributions on the remainder, subject to the time frames above.